dustdfg/godot-devkit/README.md

 # Godot-devkit

-Godot-devkit is a project to build LLVM sharpened for speed building Godot
+Godot-devkit is a project to build LLVM sharpened for speed building Godot.
+Main aim is to make a drop-in clang distribution for building Godot.
+Which means if devkit distribution fails compiling godot with certain configuration, system distribution should fail with the same configuration too, otherwise it should be considered a bug.

 ## Building